How Soviet Security treated novelists in the 1930s

 This chapter will trace the process of arrest, which the evidence suggests was very complex.
 Each arrest was accompanied by a detailed analysis of the text that had been the motive for the arrest on the part of the NKVD agents.
 Throughout much of the literature the arrests of writers are described as ‘arbitrary’.[32]
 This chapter will ask if this is truly the case, whether this arbitrary approach could have been another tactic in the terror, and whether in fact it was truly as arbitrary as is suggested.

 Chapter two maps the security service’s place within the broader Soviet system and vis-a-vis other groups.
 It demonstrates that it did not operate as a lone organization, relying as it did on its infiltration of other institutions to conduct its work.
 It sketches the landscape of these groups that operated between the NKVD and the community of Soviet writers including: the Committee on Arts Affairs, Kultprop, Glavlit, the State Publishing House for Literature, the Writers Union, and the Co-operative Organisation of State Publishing Houses.
-It also examines the role of various political personalities who were involved in the intersection between culture and the security services, including Platon Kerzhentsev, head of the Committee of Arts Affairs during the 1930s; Andrei Zhdanov, who had many connections to the world of culture during the 1930s, including giving a keynote speech at the First Writers Congress in 1934 and at the working as head of the Central Committee Directorate for Propaganda and Agitation from 1938; and Vladimir Stavsky , head of the Writers’ Union during the 1930s.
+It also examines the role of various political personalities who were involved in the intersection between culture and the security services including: Platon Kerzhentsev, head of the Committee of Arts Affairs during the 1930s; Andrei Zhdanov, who had many connections to the world of culture during the 1930s, including giving a keynote speech at the First Writers Congress in 1934 as well as head of the Central Committee Directorate for Propaganda and Agitation from 1938; and Vladimir Stavsky , head of the Writers’ Union during the 1930s.
 It also charts the key authors to be dealt with in this study, and key publications.
 The aim of this mapping out of organisations and individuals is to show the intricacy of the relationships between the intelligence organisations and those they gathered intelligence about.

 Chapter three examines the case studies of particular writers and their treatment by the NKVD.
 It begins by looking at the role of literature in Russia and the Soviet Union, described by several scholars as having a moral as well as aesthetic role throughout the 19th and 20th centuries.[33]
 It asks whether this was really the case, and examines the implications of such an assertion.
 It then compares the experiences of two groups of writers: those who were viewed as critical of the Soviet Union, whether or not they were arrested, and those writers who were considered to be the authors of key socialist realist novels, such as Sholokov, Krymov and Gorky.
 The contrast demonstrates that the boundaries between these two groups, in experiential terms, may not be as concrete as they seem in hindsight.